groupdocs-conversion/Groupdocs-Conversion-Reference-Tutorials/content/english/java/conversion-options/automate-hide-tracked-changes-word-pdf-conversion-groupdocs-java/_index.md

 ---
-title: "Automate Hiding Tracked Changes in Word-to-PDF Conversion Using GroupDocs.Conversion for Java"
+title: "How to Use Options to Hide Tracked Changes in Word‑PDF"
-description: "Learn how to automate hiding tracked changes during Word-to-PDF conversion with GroupDocs.Conversion for Java.
-Streamline document preparation efficiently."
+description: "Learn how to use options to hide tracked changes when converting Word documents to PDF with GroupDocs.Conversion for Java.
+Streamline batch conversion and ensure clean PDFs."
-date: "2025-04-28"
+date: "2025-12-19"
 weight: 1
 url: "/java/conversion-options/automate-hide-tracked-changes-word-pdf-conversion-groupdocs-java/"
 keywords: